ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 ```ocamltop
 1 +.
 2.5
 ```

-Here OCaml is now complaining about the first argument.
+OCaml is now complaining about the first argument.

 What if you actually want to add an integer and a floating point number together?
 (Say they are stored as `i` and `f`).
 In OCaml you need to